PrafullaKumarSahu/wp-sequence-slider/readme.txt

 = Features =

-* Create Unlimited Sliders and you can choose any number of slides by shortcode.
+* Create unlimited sliders and you can choose any number of slides by shortcode
-* Responsive Slider
+* Responsive slider
-* Insert Sliders anywhere on your site using a simple shortcode
+* Insert sliders anywhere on your site using a simple shortcode
 * Custom post type for adding slider items
 * Custom slider link enables you to add external or internal link
 * Custom link text